Divorce Application: What to Do If Your Spouse Cannot be Found

 - If it appears that the Defendant is permanently overseas, evidence as to how the documents will come to the Defendant’s attention by being posted on the front door

-If the process server is told that the Defendant “moved away” and the Plaintiff wishes to allege that the Defendant is evading service, evidence to support the Plaintiff’s belief that the Defendant is evading service.
+If the process server is told that the Defendant “moved away” and the Plaintiff wishes to allege that the Defendant is evading service, evidence to support the Plaintiff’s belief that the Defendant is evading service is required.

 If the Plaintiff does not know where the Defendant is located and is unable to find out the Defendant’s location by any means even after contacting his or her relatives, friends and employer(s), the Plaintiff may apply for substituted service by way of advertisement.